medoxsmartchain/docs/general/fuse-governance/fuse-assembly.md

 _**Council Chairman**_

 > Rob is a software developer and business operations expert with over 20 years of experience.
-He runs [Fuseprime](https://fuseprime.com/)**,** an independent organization that was one of the first validators on Nordek, and has been heavily involved in Nordek community management and strategic project development since 2019.
+He runs [Fuseprime](https://fuseprime.com/)**,** an independent organization that was one of the first validators on MEDOX, and has been heavily involved in MEDOX community management and strategic project development since 2019.

 ### **2. Luc Lammers** <a id="1b91"></a>

 _**Council Member, Business & Marketing**_

 > [Luc](https://www.luclammers.com/) ****is a business development expert, SaaS leader, and startup enthusiast.
-He has been a committed member of the Nordek ecosystem since mid-2020 and brings a depth of growth-oriented experience to the team.
+He has been a committed member of the MEDOX ecosystem since mid-2020 and brings a depth of growth-oriented experience to the team.

 ### **3. Lucas van den Breemer** <a id="2105"></a>

 _**Council Member, Business & Finance**_

 > Lucas is a financial expert and bank-less enthusiast with over 16 years of experience in financial management and consulting.
-Lucas joined the Nordek ecosystem in late 2020 and runs a validator.
+Lucas joined the MEDOX ecosystem in late 2020 and runs a validator.
 He brings an extra dimension to the development and presentation of the network as an investment opportunity.

 ### **4. Bertrand Juglas** <a id="41a8"></a>

 _**Council Member, Technology**_

 > Bertrand brings over twenty years of open-source engineering and DevOps experience to the team, having worked extensively with Linux and other leading technologies.
-He was originally introduced to Nordek whilst working on the GoodDollar project where he remains a leading voice and prominent community member.
+He was originally introduced to MEDOX whilst working on the GoodDollar project where he remains a leading voice and prominent community member.

 ### **5. Jan Owiesniak** <a id="bce2"></a>

 _**Council Member, Business & Technology**_

 > Jan has over 10 years of business and software development experience and currently serves as CTO and co-founder of an Augmented Reality platform designed to drive customer loyalty and boost sales.
-Having joined the Nordek ecosystem more recently in 2021, Jan has shown an enormous amount of commitment, providing support and feedback across the various different technologies that we are building.
+Having joined the MEDOX ecosystem more recently in 2021, Jan has shown an enormous amount of commitment, providing support and feedback across the various different technologies that we are building.